Aliases for CPLX2 Gene

 CPLX2 (Complexin 2) is a Protein Coding gene.
-Diseases associated with CPLX2 include schizophrenia.
-Among its related pathways are Synaptic vesicle cycle and Synaptic vesicle cycle.
-GO annotations related to this gene include syntaxin-1 binding.
+Diseases associated with CPLX2 include Huntington Disease and Schizophrenia.
+Among its related pathways are Synaptic vesicle cycle and Neuroscience.
+GO annotations related to this gene include syntaxin binding and SNARE binding.
 An important paralog of this gene is CPLX1.

 UniProtKB/Swiss-Prot for CPLX2 Gene

 Negatively regulates the formation of synaptic vesicle clustering at active zone to the presynaptic membrane in postmitotic neurons.
-Positively regulates a late step in synaptic vesicle exocytosis.
+Positively regulates a late step in exocytosis of various cytoplasmic vesicles, such as synaptic vesicles and other secretory vesicles.
 Also involved in mast cell exocytosis (By similarity).